 Drones have absolutely changed the game!
 I consider them one of the most useful bits of travel camera gear in my kit.
 More often than not, my favorite shot from a particular shoot will end up being captured from my drone.
 The unique perspectives are just too good to pass up.

-Below are the best drones for travel photography.
+Below are the current best drones for travel photography.

-The DJI Mavic 3 is currently the best travel drone you can buy.
+The DJI Mavic 3 is currently one of the best travel drones you can buy, and the drone I currently use.
 While it is a little bulkier and a bit more dated than some of the newer, smaller drones by DJI, it still offers the best image quality, range, and features like variable aperture and 5.1k 60p/4k 120p video recording.

 4. Choosing an Action/360 Camera For Travel